0olol/POE-Market-Price-Analysis/README.md

 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>

 ## Executing the program
-- Run the Important_Item.ipynb after selecting the kernel that you wished to use.
+- Run the Important_Item.ipynb after selecting the kernel that you wish to use.
 - This analysis contains only a few items, you are welcome to add in more stuff.
 - Change the following **league** and **item** to your choice.